La Finquita

 Organic and Biodynamic Practices

-Our Selection Of Seeds For 2023
+Our Seeds

 We only offer seeds from the plants that grow healthy and well on our own land, and we are constantly looking for plants that are adapted to our region and offer value to our ecosystems and livelihood.
-Our seeds production methods of plant population size follow the appropriate guidelines for being used by families and community gardens.

-Wild Plants for Urban Gardens
+Wild Edible Plants for Rural and Urban Gardens

 Most wild plants are very prolific and their seeds can last a long time in the soil before they germinate.
 They produce two kinds of seeds; some that will germinate the following year, and others that will remain dormant in the soil until the conditions are such that the presence of the plant is needed for healing the soil.
 Keep this in mind as you plant them, germination is slower and less than what we are used to.
 Also, some seeds are harder to germinate as they need a cool treatment, and therefore it is best to plant them outside in the Fall rather than indoor flats in the Spring.